 From Morelia, you can easily do day trips to two nearby pueblos mágicos: Pátzcuaro and Santa Clara del Cobre.
 Let’s see what you can do in Pátzcuaro:

 Templo de San Francisco.
 This is one of the most visited temples in town.
-There is a Christ inside that was made of sugar cane and that the way it was shaped and positioned makes it look too real.
+There is a Christ inside that was made of sugar cane and the way it was shaped and positioned makes it look too real.
 Some locals claim that it has even moved.

 Santuario de Guadalupe.
 This sanctuary was built by a former slave that was brought from Cuba to Mexico during the 19th century.
 It is known for its seven sculptures representing seven virtues.